-- At least two fire drills must be conducted during the first two weeks of the school year, and one a month thereafter, for a total of 10 per year.
-When weather is severe during the winter months, at least six drills must be held at the beginning of the school year, and four drills after the winter months to complete the 10 required drills. - Conduct a Fire Alarm Evaluation, following the procedures outlined in above in Section 5 of this Guide. - Announce the first fire drill of the school year in advance so that instructions can be given and procedures established.
+- At least two fire drills must be conducted during the first two weeks of the school year, and one a month thereafter..
+When weather is severe during the winter months, at least six drills must be held at the beginning of the school year and four drills after the winter months to complete the required drills. - Evaluate the effectiveness and operation of the fire alarm system (You may refer to the Fire Alarm Evaluations in the Prevention Protocols, Section 6, of the School Emergency Response Plan and Management Guide for additional information.) - Announce the first fire drill of the school year in advance so that instructions can be given and procedures established.
 Procedures, not time, should be most important for the first drill. - At least one fire drill in the fall and one in the spring should be conducted for adult education programs. - At least one fire drill during the first week of any summer school program, or any special programmed activity (e.g. summer recreation program) must be conducted. - Fire drills should be conducted under a variety of conditions: different times of school day, during lunch periods, during class changes, during assemblies, etc., to avoid distinction between drills and actual fires.